-of microglia activated post-TBI is the TSPO, located in the mitochondrial membrane.70 Positron emission tomography imaging has shown an increase in TSPO post-TBI in humans71 and in rat CCI.72 We investigated the microglial response with the Iba-1 and TSPO markers.
-The percentage of Iba-1-positive cells around the lesion was higher in the CCI-control diet group compared to FC-CCI and craniotomy groups (one-way ANOVA, p = 0.0032; $F{(2,11)} = 10.1$; Fig. 4A,B).
-FC led to an overall decrease in TSPO-positive cells compared to control diet-treated CCI animals (one-way ANOVA, p < 0.0001; $F{(2,11)} = 273.7$; Fig. 4A,C).
-Staining for TSPO and Iba-1 showed a significantly lower number of double-stained cells in the FC-supplemented group compared to the CCI group on control diet (one-way ANOVA, p < 0.0001; $F{(2,11)} = 77.97$; Fig. 4A,D).
-Notable differences in glia morphology were observed between the CCI-control diet group
+Microglia are brain immune cells derived from the yolk sac, with phagocytic and antigen-presenting properties, which exert constant brain surveillance.
+Their activation is a hallmark of TBI and is reflected in morphological changes, from a quiescent ramified morphology to an amoeboid aspect.
+TBI leads to microglial activation, which can be detected in humans years after injury.
+This long-lasting response has also been described in mouse CCI.
+One of the markers of microglia activated after TBI is the translocator protein (TSPO), located in the mitochondrial membrane.
+PET imaging has shown an increase in TSPO post-TBI in humans and in rat CCI.
+72 We investigated the microglial response with the Iba-1 and TSPO markers.
+The percentage of Iba-1 positive cells around the lesion was higher in the CCI-control diet group compared to FC-CCI and craniotomy groups.
+(One way ANOVA; p = 0.0032, $F{(2,11)} = 10.1$ ; Fig. 4a, b).
+FC led to an overall decrease in TSPOpositive cells compared to control diet-treated CCI animals (One way ANOVA; p < 0.0001, $F{(2.11)} = 273.7$ ; Fig. 4a,c).
+The staining for TSPO and Iba-1 showed a significantly lower number of double-stained cells in the FC-supplemented group compared to the CCI group on control diet (One way ANOVA; p < 0.0001, $F{(2,11)} =$ 77.97; Fig. 4a,d).
+Notable differences in glia morphology were seen between the CCI-control diet group (predominantly amoeboid), the CCI-FC diet group (less amoeboid) and craniotomy-control group (predominantly ramified).
+Therefore, we conducted an additional cell-size analysis to underline morphological differences in the two CCI groups.
+Microglial cell size in the CCI-control diet group was significantly larger compared with the CCI-FC group (Mann Whitney test p=0.0079; Fig. 4e).